 Each building and infestation is different so the type of materials needed will be determined during the initial inspection.

-From our professional experience and work with other leaders in the IPM industry we know that pest exclusion is an important part of IPM.
+From our professional experience and work consulting for Pest Prevention by Design, we know that pest exclusion is an important part of IPM.
 Insects like cockroaches and bed bugs can fit into even smaller gaps than rodents.
 This can be very problematic.
 Especially in multi-unit housing.

-A test we use to locate potential pest harborages is the business card check.
-If we can slide a business card in a crack and crevice it is a space that cockroaches and bed bugs can use.
+A test we use to locate potential pest harborage is the business card check.
+If we can slide a business card in a crack and crevice it is a space that insects like cockroaches and bed bugs can use.

 Insect Entry Points and Hiding Places